FAQs About Erasmus+ Study Abroad

 No, after you have been selected to take part in Erasmus+, a language test is carried out to determine your current language level.
 The conditions determined in the Erasmus contracts with partner universities and in the Learning Agreement regarding a certain language level do not have to be proven by online tests, nor should they be confused with these.
 These language skills will be tested by the faculties or departments using other methods when selecting participants.

-What is Green Travel Support and how do I get it?
+What is Green Travel Support and how can I receive it?

 During Your Erasmus+ Study Stay